dougmoscrop/serverless-http/README.md

 app.use(/* register your middleware as normal */);

-// this is it!
-module.exports.handler = serverless(app);

-// or as a promise
 const handler = serverless(app, { provider: 'bunAws' });
 module.exports.handler = async (event, context) => {
   // you can do other things here